LPS France

 • Annual global cost : several billion euros in damages

-• Business interruption leading to production losses and service interruptions
+• Business interruption : resulting in production losses and service disruptions

 • Data loss : having a major impact on computer systems